Kitchen and Bath

 Spring is one of those times of the year when we get the urge to refresh, redo and rearrange around the house.
 So here are three simple ideas to help renew the area around the bathtub without a lot of bother or bucks.

-You can decorate plain shower curtain hooks for a fraction of the price youd pay for those fancy hooks found at department stores.
-Here weve glued metal butterflies, found in the Dollarama craft aisle, onto plain plastic loop hooks.
+You can decorate plain shower curtain hooks for a fraction of the price you’d pay for those fancy hooks found at department stores.
+Here we’ve glued metal butterflies, found in the Dollarama craft aisle, onto plain plastic loop hooks.
 Use E6000 or Gorilla Glue to attach your choice of accents.
-The metal butterflies came in packages of six for a dollar and the hooks were a dollar for a package of twelve.
+The metal butterflies came in packages of six for a dollar and, of course shower curtain hooks always come in packages of twelve.

 Here’s another example using plastic flowers.
 Both the butterflies and the flowers were

 originally meant to be sticker accents but the stickers can be easily removed.
 Use your imagination to come up with the right accent for your particular bathroom décor, keeping in mind that they should be waterproof, of a comparable size to the ones you see for sale in stores and not too heavy.

-Heres a neat idea that might help to alleviate storage problems in the bathroom.
-These flat-hooked containers are a dollar each.
-They can be linked together via a slit in the back to form a shower caddy or hung from a suction hook low on one wall surrounding the tub to make storage for your kids bath toys, soap, washcloths and such.
+Here’s a neat idea that might help to alleviate storage problems in the bathroom.
+These flat-hooked containers can be linked together via a slit in the back to form a shower caddy or hung from a suction hook low on one wall surrounding the tub to make storage for your kids’ bath toys, soap, washcloths and such.
 You could also use them linked together and hung on the back of the bathroom door to store extra towels or other bathroom necessities.